-We estimate that we will receive net proceeds of approximately \$30.4 million (or approximately \$35.4 million if the underwriters exercise in full their option to purchase additional shares) from the sale of the shares of common stock offered by us in this offering, excluding any proceeds from the concurrent private placement, based on the initial public offering price of \$10.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-We also expect to receive net proceeds of \$4.6 million from the sale by us of 500,000 shares of our common stock in the concurrent private placement, for an aggregate amount to be raised by us in this offering and the concurrent private placement of \$35.0 million, based on the initial public offering price of \$10.00 per share, and after deducting the placement agent fees and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds of approximately \$40.4 million (or approximately \$47.0 million if the underwriters exercise in full their option to purchase additional shares) from the sale of the shares of common stock offered by us in this offering, excluding any proceeds from the concurrent private placement, based on the assumed initial public offering price of \$13.00 per share, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We also expect to receive net proceeds of \$4.6 million from the sale by us of shares of our common stock in the concurrent private placement, for an aggregate amount to be raised by us in this offering and the concurrent private placement of \$45.0 million, based on the assumed initial public offering price of \$13.00 per share, and after deducting the estimated placement agent fees and estimated offering expenses payable by us.
+Because we have not entered into any definitive agreements with NEA related to the concurrent private placement, there can be no guarantee that the concurrent private placement will be consistent with those assumed in this prospectus.
 As of September 30, 2014, we had cash of \$39.2 million.
 Based upon our current operating plan, we believe that the net proceeds from this offering, together with our existing cash, will enable us to fund our operating expenses and capital requirements for at least the next 18 months.
 Regardless of our expectations as to how long the net proceeds from this offering and the concurrent private placement will fund our operations, changing circumstances beyond our control may cause us to consume capital more rapidly than we currently anticipate.
 For example, our clinical trials may encounter technical, enrollment or other difficulties or we could encounter difficulties obtaining clinical trial material that could increase our development costs more than we expect.
-In any event, we will require additional capital prior to completing Phase 3 development of, filing for regulatory approval for, or commercializing, TRC105 or any of our other product candidates.
+In any event, we will require additional capital prior to completing Phase 3 development o